Mikmeh01/Rural_Access_Index_Optimization/README.md

 Change the ISO3 country parameter (BLZ for Belize for example) of the RAI_Opti notebook and run the remaining code

+# Output

+The code exports a shapefile of roads added throughout the process with the corresponding increase of RAI at each iteration

 # Installation

 The requirement file lists all the necessary libraries used in this project